ndsev/zserio-cpp17/README.md

   - Structure types
   - Choice types
   - Union types
-- Offsets are not supported, fatal error is reported during generation
-- Extended members are not supported
+- Extended members are not implemented and are always generated as regular compound fields
 - Templates are generated as instantiations without usage of native C++ templates
-- Services, Pubsubs, SQL databases and SQL tables are silently ignored
+- Offsets, Service Typs, Pubsub Types, SQL databases and SQL tables are silently ignored
-- DataView abstraction is not supported

 Current state of the sources generated from [PoC schema](https://github.com/ndsev/zserio-cpp17/blob/master/poc/test.zs) can be investigated [here](https://github.com/ndsev/zserio-cpp17/tree/master/poc/gen/cpp17).

-### How to Get the C++17 Generator
+### How to Get the latest C++17 Generator

 Download the latest Zserio bundle jar (together with Zserio runtime library) from the GitHub action artifacts using the following steps: